-The Microsoft OLE DB Provider for Jet provides an OLE DB interface to Microsoft Access databases, and allows SQL Server 2005 distributed queries to query Access databases and Excel spreadsheets.
+The Microsoft OLE DB Provider for Jet provides an OLE DB interface to Microsoft Access databases, and allows SQL Server 2005 and later distributed queries to query Access databases and Excel spreadsheets.

 To create a linked server to access an Access database

 Execute sp_addlinkedserver to create the linked server, specifying Microsoft.Jet.OLEDB.4.0 as provider_name, and the full path name of the Access .mdb database file as data_source.
 The .mdb database file must reside on the server. data_source is evaluated on the server, not the client, and the path must be valid on the server.

 For example, to create a linked server named Nwind that operates against the Access database named Nwind.mdb in the c:\mydata directory, execute:

 sp_addlinkedserver 'Nwind', 'Access', 'Microsoft.Jet.OLEDB.4.0', 'c:\mydata\Nwind.mdb'

 To access a nonsecured Access database, SQL Server logins trying to access an Access database should have a login mapping defined to the user name Admin without a password.

 The following example enables access for the local user Joe to the linked server named Nwind.

 To access a secured Access database, configure the registry by using Registry Editor to use the correct Workgroup Information file that is used by Access.
 Use Registry Editor to add the full path name of the Workgroup Information file that is used by Access to this registry entry: